vova-kuk/PASV-UI/README.md

 ### Content
 * [x] PASV-UI Project Installation From The Scratch
-* [x] PASV-UI Project Installation Instruction For Collaborators
+* [x] PASV-UI Project Installation Instruction For Current Collaborators

 #### PASV-UI Project Installation From The Scratch
 1 Go to https://github.com/ and create a new repository called 'PASV-UI'.